manoskout/argo-kaniko-example/README.md

 - build_wf.yaml  (is for starting the workflow that contains the example image)

-## Create a dockerfile into the project directory
+## Create a dockerfile into the project's directory
 Firstly, we should navigate into the project's directory and create the following commands.
 The dockerfiles below will be saved into the context folder

 ```shell